genogenov/stm32-f3-discovery-learn/README.md

-# Repo for excercises on the STM32F3DISCOVERY
+# Excercises on the STM32F3DISCOVERY
 ## Part of my personal learning of embedded programming